An Absorption, Distribution, Metabolism, Excretion (ADME) Study of [14C]Subasumstat in Adults With Advanced or Metastatic Solid Tumors

 Volume of Distribution at Steady-state (Vss) for Subasumstat and TRA in Plasma and Whole Blood as Permitted by Data

-Cumulative Amount of Unchanged Subasumstat and TRA Excreted into the Urine (Aeurine)
+Cumulative Amount of Unchanged Subasumstat Excreted Into the Urine (Aeurine)

-Number of Participants With One or More Adverse Events (AEs)
+Number of Participants With One or More Treatment-emergent Adverse Events (TEAEs)

-An Adverse Event (AE) is defined as any untoward medical occurrence in a clinical investigation participant administered a drug; it does not necessarily have to have a causal relationship with this treatment.
+An adverse event (AE) is defined as any untoward medical occurrence in a clinical investigation participant administered a drug; it does not necessarily have to have a causal relationship with this treatment.
+A TEAE was defined as an AE that occurred after administration of the first dose of any study drug and through 30 days after the last dose of any study drug.

 Number of Participants With One or More Serious Adverse Events (SAEs)